-Determining how far the lymphoma has spread (staging) is important to define the best treatment for each patient.
-The results of the different tests (such as biopsies [doctors collect a sample of the affected lymph node to observe the lymphoma cells under the microscope] and scans) are used to determine the severity of the disease and the appropriate treatment.
+Determining where in the body the lymphoma is present (staging) is important to define the best management plan for each patient.
+The results of the different tests (such as biopsies [doctors collect a sample of an affected lymph node to observe the lymphoma cells under the microscope] and scans) are used to determine the severity of the disease and the appropriate plan.
 The Lugano staging system is used for FL and is depicted in Figure 2 below.
-This system categorizes FL from Stage I (limited disease) to IV (advanced disease), based on whether the disease is restricted to a single group of lymph nodes, has spread to other lymph nodes, or has reached the bone marrow (the spongy tissue inside the bones) and/or other organs (like the liver or lungs).
-Because FL is an indolent disease and might not cause any symptoms initially, it is often advanced (Stage III or IV) when it is diagnosed.
+This system categorizes FL from Stage I (limited disease) to IV (advanced disease), based on whether the disease is restricted to a single group of lymph nodes, has spread to other lymph nodes, or involves the bone marrow (the spongy tissue inside the bones) and/or other organs (like the liver or lungs).
+Because FL is a slow-growing disease and might not cause any symptoms initially, it is often advanced (stage III or IV) when it is diagnosed.